 Purchased capital assets are recorded at cost.
-Repairs and maintenance costs are charged to expense.
+Repair and maintenance costs are charged to expense.
 Betterments, which extend the estimated life of an asset, are capitalized.

-Capital assets are amortized on a straight-line basis based on their estimated useful life on the following terms:
+Capital assets are amortized on a straight-line basis based on their estimated useful life as follows:

-Computer equipment and software 3 years

-Furniture and equipment 3-10 years
+Computer equipment and software 3 years Furniture and equipment 3-10 years

-Leasehold improvements Over the term of the lease

-For capital assets acquired or brought into use, during the year, amortization is provided for one half of a year.
+For capital assets acquired or brought into use during the year, amortization is provided for one half of a year.